 While blue has become synonymous with topaz, especially the lone star topaz, this hardy stone is available in a rainbow range of interesting colors that support this unusual cut.

-Most jewellery and gemstone connoisseurs agree that the round shape compliments the lone star cut the best as it makes the star the most easily visible.
+Most jewelry and gemstone connoisseurs agree that the round shape complements the lone star cut the best as it makes the star the most easily visible.

-However many patrons of this design and expert cutters can also execute a perfect five point star on pears and ovals too.
-With our wide range of preforms we can practically make this intricate design on any shape!
-Take this 416 carat topaz preform for example.
+However many patrons of this design and expert cutters can also execute a perfect five-point star on pears and ovals too.
+With our wide range of preforms, we can practically make this intricate design on any shape!
+Take this 416-carat topaz to perform for example.
 We believe this will make a perfect specimen of the lone star texas topaz.
-However the reason we have put a photo of the pavilion of this 416 carat Swiss blue topaz is because that is a very important factor as the depth of the Lone Star cut topaz should be between 65%-70% which makes creating such a fantastic cut from a challenge to a possibility.
+However, the reason we have put a photo of the pavilion of this 416-carat Swiss blue topaz is that that is a very important factor as the depth of the Lone Star cut topaz should be between 65%-70% which makes creating such a fantastic cut from a challenge to a possibility.